tomicapretto/etc/lessons/lesson_02.md

 <!-- #region slideshow={"slide_type": "-"} -->
 That's the missing part!
 We knew we were missing something in the previous residual analysis, and we've just found it.

 Now it's pretty clear that groups identify different species.
 In particular, Smelt and Pike look like very different from the rest, they're always overestimated by the single intercept single slope model.
 Also, Parkki and Bream were usually underestimated, which is also a bad sign.
-And the fit was reasonably well for Perch and Roach, because their residuals are more or less centered around 0.
+On the other hand, the fit was reasonably well for Perch and Roach because their residuals are more or less centered around 0.

 It's pretty clear now that our model needs to account for the species if we want to get more accurate predictions.
 Let's do it!
 <!-- #endregion -->